-- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review; - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 Risk Assessment which takes into account the risks of the new variants of Covid-19; - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible; - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners; - Staff with peripatetic roles (e.g. Speech and Language Therapist, Occupational Therapist) will need to work in a few bubbles.
-We will ensure we minimise the number of contacts these staff have: - When outside of these bubbles, staff will practise social distancing of 1m plus;
+- We will continue to put the safety of our pupils, learners and staff at the forefront of all we do; - We will continue to follow Government guidance and keep our position under review: - We will continue to ensure that each pupil/learner has an individualised, updated, Covid-19 risk sssessment which takes into account the risks of the new variants of Covid-19; - Pupils and learners will learn in 'bubbles' with the same staff assigned to these bubbles, where possible; - Pupils/learners and staff will not always be able to social distance within bubbles because of the support needs of our pupils and learners; - Staff with peripatetic roles (e.g. Speech and Language Therapist, Occupational Therapist) will need to work in a few bubbles.
+We will ensure we minimise the number of contacts these staff have; - When outside of these bubbles, staff will practise social distancing of 1m plus; - We will work in partnership with placing Local Authorities and parents and carers on an ongoing basis.

-1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August, Version 5 on 5 November and Version 6 on 14 December 2020, Version 7 on 4 January, Version 8 on 3 February 2021
+1 Version 2 was published on 12 May, Version 3 on 8 July, and Version 4 on 19 August, Version 5 on 5 November and Version 6 on 14 December 2020, Version 7 on 4 January, Version 8 on 3 February 2021, Version 9 on 12 February 2021